 Cooper wanted trustees to see the lighting system in operation.
 Brosnan said the fields at Nike Park are not currently in use.
 He warned that if the lights are turned on for the trustees, any snow on the ground would reflect the light and would not provide an accurate visual.

-Trustees wrangled over the definition of a sport court and whether or not Memorial Field met that definition.
+Trustees wrangled over the definition of a and whether or not Memorial Field met that definition.
 Village staff said it did not, and there was no suggestion of seeking additional variations for the lights.